IRT-SystemX/InteractiveAI/README.md

 ./docker-compose.sh
 ```

-3. Setting Up Keycloak FrontendUrl
+3. Setting up Keycloak `Frontend URL`

-a. **Access Keycloak Interface**:
+    * **Access Keycloak Interface**:
       - Ensure that your Keycloak instance is running and accessible.
       - Open a web browser and navigate to the Keycloak admin console, typically available at `http://localhost:89/auth/admin`.

-b. **Login to Keycloak Admin Console**:
+    * **Login to Keycloak Admin Console**:
-   - Log in to the Keycloak admin console using your administrator credentials.
+      - Log in to the Keycloak admin console using your administrator credentials (`admin:admin` by default)

-c. **Navigate to Client Settings**:
+    * **Navigate to Client Settings**:
       - On the Keycloak admin console, locate and click on the "Clients" section.
       - Select the client representing your CAB Assistant Platform application.

-d. **Configure FrontendUrl**:
+    * **Configure FrontendUrl**:
       - Within the client settings, look for the "Valid Redirect URIs" or similar configuration field.
       - Add the URL of your CAB Assistant Platform frontend as a valid redirect URI.
 This URL is typically where your frontend application is hosted.
 For example, if your frontend is hosted locally for development purposes, you might add `http://localhost:3200/*`.
       - Ensure that the frontend URL you specify matches the actual URL where your frontend application is accessible.

-f. **Save Changes**:
+    * **Save Changes**:
       - After adding the frontend URL, save the changes to update the client settings.

 4. Load resources
 ```sh